iot-bus/iot-bus.github.io/docs/source/mozilla-iot-examples/index.rst

 gateway running on a raspberry pi on the same Wi-Fi network.
 We will refer to a mozilla-iot thing as a Thing in this document.
 To setup a gateway see
 `this link <https://hacks.mozilla.org/2018/02/how-to-build-your-own-private-smart-home-with-a-raspberry-pi-and-mozillas-things-gateway/>`_.
-You can find the examples on GitHub `here <https://github.com/iot-bus>`_.
+You can find the examples on GitHub at `IoT-Bus <https://github.com/iot-bus>`_.
 There are two repositories:

 `iot-bus-mozilla-iot-examples-platformio <https://github.com/iot-bus/iot-bus-mozilla-iot-examples-platformio>`_
     Examples in PlatformIo format.
 A platformio.ini file is included with library dependencies.